amystahl19/RexLab-ITON/README.md

 1. **Download LabVIEW**: Ensure you have LabVIEW installed on your computer.
 You can find more information [here](https://www.ni.com/en-us/shop/labview.html).
 2. **Install Virtual Instrument**:
-   - Download the `DataAcquisition.vi` file from this repository.
+   - Download the `MousePressureMeasurement.vi` file from this repository.
    - Open the file in LabVIEW.

 ### Recipes